-The Group's head office and 9 branches, including branches of subsidiaries, are subject to operational leasing.
-Additionally, 26 cars and 345 computers are within the context of operational leasing.
-The Group has no liability for operational leases as of the reporting date (31 December 2017: 9 branches and 24 cars and 291 computers are subject to operational leasing).
+The Group's head office and 10 branches, including branches of subsidiaries, are subject to operational leasing.
+Additionally, 24 cars and 292 computers are within the context of operational leasing.
+(31 December 2018: 9 branches and 24 cars and 327 computers are subject to operational leasing).
+In the current period, the Bank has Lease liability amounting to TL 9,397 related to operational lease transactions.